1 John 3

 This sounds a bit like what Jesus said in John 5:24.

 The sounds similar to what Jesus said in Matthew 5:21-26.

 John says, “The world doesn’t understand us because they don’t know the Father” (3:1).
 How do we Christians confuse people outside the faith?
 What do we do or refuse to do that leaves them shaking their heads and perplexed?

 “But we do know that when we see Jesus as he really is, we will become like him” (3:2).
 Really?
-Like Jesus in what way?
-What do you think people think life will be like in the next lifetime and what our bodies will be like?
-(See first Corinthians 15:35 and following).
+Like Jesus in what ways?
+What do people think life will be like in the next lifetime and what our bodies will be like?
+(See 1 Corinthians 15:35 and following.)

-How do you react to what John says in 1 John 3:6?
-“No one who keeps in touch with Jesus keeps on sinning.
-People who keep on sinning don’t know him and have never met him.”
+How do you react to what John says in 3:6: “No one who keeps in touch with Jesus keeps on sinning.
+People who keep on sinning don’t know him and have never met him”?

 John says hate is like murder.
-Then he uses the example of Cain murdering his brother Abel as a way of reminding us that we’re supposed to love each other and not kill each other.
+Then he uses the example of Cain murdering his brother Abel as a way of reminding us that we’re supposed to love, not kill, one another.
 Think about that metaphor.
 In what way is hate like murder?

 LIFE APPLICATION.
-John says the way to tell the difference between a child of God and a child of the devil is that, “Anyone who doesn’t live a righteous life and who doesn’t love others is not a child of God” (3:10).
-That’s pretty broad.
+John says the way to tell the difference between a child of God and a child of the devil is that “anyone who doesn’t live a righteous life and who doesn’t love others is not a child of God” (3:10).
+That’s a broad statement.
 Can we narrow that down a bit?
 What are other measuring devices we can use to tell if someone is a true Christian or a true unbeliever?

 LIFE APPLICATION.
-The chapter ends with John making a mystical statement that can seem hard to understand.
-“Anyone who obeys God is spiritually linked to him, united.
+The chapter ends with John making a mystical statement that can seem hard to understand: “Anyone who obeys God is spiritually linked to him, united.
 God lives in that person.
 God’s Spirit and the spirit of that person become one, making decisions together” (3:24).
-How can we explain that connection to someone who doesn’t feel as though they have it?
+How can we explain that connection to people who don’t think they have it?